bartk97/NYC-Taxi-Anomaly-Detection/README.md

 * 2014-12-24 13:00:00 - 2014-12-26 03:00:00 - Christmas time
 * 2015-01-25 21:00:00 - 2015-01-27 16:00:00 - blizzard

+**Disadvantage of the method:** It did not detect anomalies in the period: Thanksgiving, New Year Day and parts of the Christmas time.

 ## Summary

 ## Appendix